Unless otherwise noted - Photos, Text by Mike Strong. All code is original by Mike Strong. Copyright © Mike Strong All rights reserved

 - Weekly 1/2-hour Interview program from the Kansas City Ballet's Bolender Center with Billie Mahoney on TV interviewing dancers, choreographers and others in the field of dance.
 I do the cameras and editing and followup and set the studio.
 This is Billie's program.
 She started it in 1981 in New York City and we re-started it in April 2011 at KCB location.
 The work is also then archived at the New York Library of the Arts in NYC's Lincoln Center.

-- Teach online at PACE
+- Teach online at PACE, UMKC's Program for Adult Continuing Education

 (Kansas City Ballet, American Youth Ballet, City in Motion, KC Friends of Alvin Ailey and the Ailey visiting companies, Traditional Music Society, ...)